Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/intro-to-css/_index.md

 - change the colour of the text
 - change the style of h1 elements so that they stand out more.
 You might want to change their size or font, or something else

-Make sure that when you view your website then the css styles are being applied.
+Make sure that the css styles are being applied when you view your website.

 ### 3. Submit your work

-Once you are happy with your work then upload your latest changes to Github and submit a link to your Github page in the usual way.
+Once you are happy with your work, upload your latest changes to Github and submit a link to your Github page in the usual way.